We’ve listed everything we know about food trucks in Champaign, Urbana and beyond

 Oklahoma native Sharon Davis-Devine is behind these great eats.
 Some favorites include the beef brisket, pulled pork and chicken sandwiches, gourmet macaroni and cheese or Mountain Dew Apple Dumplings.
 The dumplings are crescent-wrapped apples baked with sugar, cinnamon, butter, two secret ingredients and Mountain Dew!
 This truck does a great job of hitting many of the smaller town festivals happening during the summer; check its Facebook page for locations.

 We are thrilled to see Filipino-American cuisine again on the streets of Champaign-Urbana.
 Maria’s Kitchen menu features kabobs, teriyaki, and eggrolls.
-I love that they also offer kid-friendly chicken tenders and fries, meaning that kids can be happy when their parents want something different.
+I love that it also offers kid-friendly chicken tenders and fries, meaning that kids can be happy when their parents want something different.
 The truck hangs out in a variety of locations including downtown Mahomet, Carle at the Fields (southwest Champaign) and Riggs.
-Follow them on Facebook here.
+Follow it on Facebook here.

 Marrakesh Grill Food Truck

 This truck made its debut on the streets of Champaign in July 2022, serving food that we don’t see in other food trucks around town.
 Its Middle Eastern flavors include gyros as well as grilled chicken on pita.
 It also has fried chicken wings and fries.
 Seen first in downtown Champaign, this truck is looking to get to other locations as well.
 Check its Facebook page for menu and locations.

 This unassuming truck has been home to amazing tacos and burritos for many years.
 Also on the menu: quesadillas, tortas and nachos.
 We’re not sure if it is open daily these days, but see the Mo’s name popping up on food truck lists for area festivals now.